block-wallet/block-extension-dev-docs/README.md

-# blank-extension-dev-docs
+# Blank Wallet Extension Developer Documentation

-Blank Wallet Extension Developer Documentation
+Welcome!
+This repository is aimed to developers that want to integrate blank wallet to their projects.